-

 Provided by Wikipedia

-Born Mildura, Victoria, 1928.
-Realist portrait painter and abstract artist.
-Painted nearly 200 portraits of leading Australians, especially academics, businessmen, artists, and musicians.
-Awarded Minnie Crouch Prize in 1953 and 1956.
+Walters was born in Mildura, Victoria, in 1928.
+He was a realist portrait painter and abstract artist who painted nearly 200 portraits of leading Australians, especially academics, businessmen, artists, and musicians.
+He was awarded the Minnie Crouch Prize in 1953 and 1956.

 Click here to see the full biography